 Floating Production Systems.
 Useful in water depths of up to 6000 feet, these rigs float on the surface while pumping oil from far below.
 They may use anchors and chains to hold them in place or more modern ones use computerized thrusters to adjust the location.
 The well-known Deepwater Horizon was a floating production system.

 Tension-leg Platforms.
 Allowing drilling in 7000 feet of water, these platforms float upon the ocean surface while long “tension-legs” anchor the rig to the ocean floor.
 It is a cost-effective way to drill into deepwater oil deposits that might otherwise be too costly to recover.
 They present many of the same safety issues of being volatile to weather and waves.

 Spar Platforms.
 Modern Spar Platforms utilize a large single post known as a “spar” to hold the rig at the ocean surface in a pedestal style.
 These rigs can stand in as much as 10,000 feet of water.

-Each of the drilling platforms pose their own unique risks in addition to the common risks involved.
+Each of the drilling platforms poses their own unique risks in addition to the common risks involved.
 Whether you were injured on the structure itself or in transit via boat or helicopter, you have a right to compensation for your injuries.

 If you have been injured or lost a loved one due to a maritime tort, you need to speak to an oil rig accident lawyer to learn your rights.
 Call us for a free consultation.
-Our contingency-based fee structure means you don’t pay a dime unless we win your case, and case review with our attorneys are always free!
+Our contingency-based fee structure means you don’t pay a dime unless we win your case, and case review with our attorneys is always free!
 At the heart of the practice at Simmons and Fletcher, P.C., is a commitment to legal advice, assistance, and representation rooted in Christian values.
 Call now: (713) 932-0777.